membraneframework/shmex/README.md

 [![Build Status](https://travis-ci.com/membraneframework/shmex.svg?branch=master)](https://travis-ci.com/membraneframework/shmex)

-Shmex is a library providing elixir bindings for shared memory and native functions to manipulate it in NIFs.
+Shmex is a library providing Elixir bindings for shared memory and native functions to manipulate it in NIFs.

 Documentation is available at [HexDocs](https://hexdocs.pm/shmex)